Regression of binary network data with exchangeable latent errors: Estimation

 Alternation of the estimators for $\rho$ and $\{ \lambda_1, \lambda_3 \}$ in \eqref{eq:rho_est} and \eqref{eq:lambda_est} constitutes a block coordinate descent for $\rho = \phi_2$ subject to the constraints $\phi_1 = 1$ and $\phi_3 = 0$.
-This block coordinate descent makes up the M-step of the EM algorithm for $\rho$.
-The M-step depends on the data through $\{ \gamma_i \}_{i=1}^3$, the computation of which constitutes the E-step of the EM algorithm.
-Below we describe the approximation to the E-step, that is, computation of approximate values of $\{ \gamma_i \}_{i=1}^3$. \\
+This block coordinate descent makes up the maximization step of the EMM algorithm for $\rho$.